Introduction

 To try Spockk in your local environment, clone the Spockk Example Project.

-The Spockk Core module defines the specification syntax and provides a TestEngine implementation that allows Spockk tests to run on the JUnit Platform.
+The Spock Core module provides a TestEngine implementation that allows Spockk tests to run on the JUnit Platform.

 Enable the Spockk test engine in your Gradle project